Low degree points on curves: Introduction

 \begin{ithm} Let $C$ be a nice curve of type $(d_1, d_2)$, with $1 \leq d_1 \leq d_2$, on $\pp^1_k \times \pp^1_k$.
 Then if $(d_1,d_2) \neq (2,2)$ or $(3,3)$, we have that $\airr_k(C) = \gon_k(C) = d_1$.
 In particular, this lets us compute:

 \end{ithm}

 \begin{irem} We say that a point $P \in C(\bar{k})$ is \defi{sporadic} if $[k(P):k] < \airr_k(C)$.
 From the perspective of the arithmetic of elliptic curves, there is much interest in understanding sporadic points on modular curves, e.g. the classical $X_1(N)$, since these indicate ``usual" level structure.
-As $X_1(N(\qq) \neq \emptyset$, whenever $\#J_1(N)(\qq)$ is finite, Faltings' Theorem implies that $\airr_\qq(X_1(N)) = \gon_\qq(X_1(N))$.
-In particular this holds for $N\leq 55$ and $N \neq 37, 43, 53$; moreover, Derickx and van Hoeij compute the gonality (and therefore the arithmetic degree of irrationality when $N \neq 37$) for all $N\leq 40$ \cite{DvH}.
+Since $X_1(N)(\qq) \neq \emptyset$, $X_1(N)$ is always a subvariety of its Jacobian variety $J_1(N)$.
+And whenever $\#J_1(N)(\qq)$ is finite, we have that $\airr_\qq(X_1(N)) = \gon_\qq(X_1(N))$.
+In particular this holds for $N\leq 55$ and $N \neq 37, 43, 53$ by work of Derickx and van Hoeij \cite{DvH}; in the same article, they compute the gonality (and therefore the arithmetic degree of irrationality when $N \neq 37$) for all $N\leq 40$.
 It is our hope that the geometric techniques we develop here might prove useful for specific curves of arithmetic interest. \end{irem}

 As in previous work, the proofs of these results begin by translating the problem of understanding degree $e$ points on $C$ to understanding rational points on $\Sym^eC \equalscolon C^{(e)}$, which is a parameter space for effective divisors of degree $e$ on $C$.
 There is a natural map